stleary/JSON-java/README.md

 https://github.com/douglascrockford/JSON-java<br>

 *These tests are a work in progress.
 Help from interested developers is welcome.*<br>
-More coverage is needed, but more important is to improve the quality of the tests.<br>
+More coverage is needed, but more importantly, improvements to test quality is needed.<br>

 Test harness: http://junit.org<br>
 Coverage: http://www.eclemma.org/<br>